silaspe/maths/docs/brainstorm.md

 Yes, I know, the last one was added literally $4$ days ago, but I thougt of something else to talk about.

-Lets say that a point $(a: b)$ (as opposed to $(a, b)$) is equal to $(ca: cb)$ $(c \ne 0)$, so every* (and that's a big asterisk) point $(a: b)$ can be scaled onto $(\frac{a}{b}: 1)$, a kind of number line.
+Let's say that a point $(a: b)$ (as opposed to $(a, b)$) is equal to $(ca: cb)$ $(c \ne 0)$, so every* (and that's a big asterisk) point $(a: b)$ can be scaled onto $(\frac{a}{b}: 1)$, a kind of number line.

 *unless $b = 0$, then we add this kind of "point at infinity" to our number line (it's a single point because the point $(a: 0)$ can be scaled to $(1: 0)$ (aka the point at infinity), that is, of coarse, unless $a = 0$, but that point isn't really aloud for the same reason as $\frac{0}{0}$) making it the real projective line or $ℝ \text{P}^1$.

-The reason why it's at infinity is because, if you consider the point $(1: 1)$, it falls onto $1$ on the number line, the point $(1: \frac{1}{2})$ falls onto $2$, the point $(1: \frac{1}{4})$ falls onto $4$, the point $(1: \frac{1}{8})$ falls onto $8$, and as the second number gets smaller, the point on the number line gets bigger aproaching infinity, hence the name "point at infinity".
+The reason why it's at infinity is because, if you consider the point $(1: 1)$, it falls onto $1$ on the number line, the point $(1: \frac{1}{2})$ falls onto $2$, the point $(1: \frac{1}{4})$ falls onto $4$, the point $(1: \frac{1}{8})$ falls onto $8$, and as the second number gets smaller, the point on the number line gets bigger approaching infinity, hence the name "point at infinity".
 But, if you instead do this from the other direction, it approaches negative infinity.
-You can imagine a number line that curves down as it goes along, consecutave integers getting closer and closer, and an unsigned infinity at the bottom where the line meets itself.
+You can imagine a number line that curves down as it goes along, consecutive integers getting closer and closer, and an unsigned infinity at the bottom where the line meets itself.

 Stepping a dimension up, you get the real projective plane or $ℝ \text{P}^2$, $(a: b: c) = (da: db: dc)$, most numbers going to $(\frac{a}{c}: \frac{b}{c}: 1)$, some becoming $(\frac{a}{b}: 1: 0)$, less becoming $(1: 0: 0)$, the point at infinity becomes a line at infinity (more of a circle, but $1$ degree of freedom, so it's a line), and the number line becomes a space of all points.

-There is a problem though (that is big enough to be explained on a line by itself), you could imagine the same process that I used to prove the unsigned infinity thing but in $ℝ \text{P}^2$ to get the unsuprising result of $(a: b: 0) = (-a: -b: 0)$.
+There is a problem though (that is big enough to be explained on a line by itself), you could imagine the same process that I used to prove the unsigned infinity thing but in $ℝ \text{P}^2$ to get the unsurprising result of $(a: b: 0) = (-a: -b: 0)$.
 This does mean that, when drawing the regular or affine plane, and drawing a circle around it (to represent the line at infinity of coarse), if you wanted to draw, say, the point $(1: 1: 0)$, it would need to be at both the very top right, and the very bottom left of the circle.

 To see why this double counting thing makes sense, I'll project onto a unit sphere, so, if $r = \sqrt{a^2 + b^2 + c^2}$, the point $(a: b: c)$ maps to $(\frac{a}{r}: \frac{b}{r}: \frac{c}{r})$.
 You might see the problem though, it also maps to $(-\frac{a}{r}: -\frac{b}{r}: -\frac{c}{r})$, because it's also on the unit sphere.
-So, if you just consider the top half of the sphere (includineg the equator so that points at infinity are acounted for), it counts almost every point once, and points at infinity twice, kinda like the one where we projected onto the plane paralel to and one unit above the $xy$ plane.
-So, to fix this problem, and give every point the same treatment, you (counterintuitavely) count every point twice by using the entire sphere, kinda like giving every line in $2d$ an angle instead of a slope to fix the vertical lines problem, at the cost of there being two angles for every line.
+So, if you just consider the top half of the sphere (including the equator so that points at infinity are accounted for), it counts almost every point once, and points at infinity twice, kinda like the one where we projected onto the plane parallel to and one unit above the $xy$ plane.
+So, to fix this problem, and give every point the same treatment, you (counterintuitively) count every point twice by using the entire sphere, kinda like giving every line in $2d$ an angle instead of a slope to fix the vertical lines problem, at the cost of there being two angles for every line.

 [Here's a desmos graph](https://www.desmos.com/3d/zzoajkphnn).

 Yes, I know, the plane is placed one unit below the sphere instead of one above, but it's only like that for the sake of demonstration.

-### dualtity
+### duality

-It's hard to explain how points dual to lines, but an example would be the origin and the line at infinity, or on the sphere, the equator and the north and south poles (remember, two solutions). the more general definition would be something like this: the two points on a sphere, a point on the dual line, and the point $90°$ away but still on the dual line are all mutually perpindicular.
+It's hard to explain how points are dual to lines, but an example would be the origin and the line at infinity, or on the sphere, the equator and the north and south poles (remember, two solutions).
+The more general definition would be something like this: the two points on a sphere, a point on the dual line, and the point $90°$ away but still on the dual line are all mutually perpendicular.
 By the way, points on the plane project to antipodal points on the sphere, and lines on the plane project to great circles on the sphere.

 Also fun fact: the duals of every point on a line would all pass through the dual point, and the duals of every line that passes through a point would all lie on the dual line.